Last Updated on November 10, 2021

-What do you do if you’re trying to live sustainably or minimally but your family or friends love giving presents?
-This can be a difficult topic and conversation to have.
-Gift giving a certain way can become a tradition for families and people generally aren’t happy with change – especially with traditions.
+Are you trying to live sustainably or more minimalist but your family or friends love giving presents?
+This can be a difficult topic and conversation to have, but it’s worth it!

 Keep the conversation positive